bsandmann/blocktrust.CredentialWorkflow/Documents/closeout_report.md

 ## Project KPIs
 - Successfully completed all defined project requirements and open-sourced under Apache 2.0
-- Provided comprehensive documentation and a step-by-step guide for users
+- Provided comprehensive documentation and a step-by-step guide for users (including a guided video)
-- Secure tenant isolation

 ## Key Achievements (particularly around collaboration and engagement)
 - The software is used internally for a other blocktrust project